ABB Group, a Swedish-Swiss multinational electrical engineering corporation, will be doubling its footprint in north Mississippi.

 The Mississippi expansion is part of an overall $120 million investment by the company.
 The other $80 million is going to the construction of a 320,000-square-foot production facility in Selmer, Tennessee, and 50 new jobs to staff the center.

 “Demand is increasing steadily for advanced electrification technologies, driven by growth in key sectors including data centers and utilities.
-Today’s announcement will support our future growth in the US, ABB’s largest global market,” Morten Wierod, ABB’s Chief Executive Officer, said.
+Today’s announcement will support our future growth in the US, ABB’s largest global market,” Morten Wierod, ABB’s Chief Executive Officer, said when the company announced the expansion in March.
 “Our new facilities in Selmer and Senatobia will keep our US customers at the cutting edge of the energy transition, and help them meet their performance, productivity, and energy efficiency goals.”

 ABB’s Senatobia plant manufactures power circuit breakers to provide a secure power supply for other businesses, including data centers.
 In 2023, the north Mississippi location became the company’s first U.S. facility to integrate technology that will achieve carbon-neutral manufacturing.